Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Introduction

 \subsection{Our contributions vis-a-vis existing works}

-{Our proposed kernel regression method can handle application scenarios such as one where we observe air pressure of cities and need to predict temperature of those cities - which means input and output are two different physical quantities.
-This is possible as we treat the input variables without any graph constraint, or in other words, as agnostic to any graph.
-The output to be predicted is a vector lying over a graph.
-In our approach, we directly extend a standard kernel regression where kernels are used between a pair of observations.
-We do not use kernels between nodes of the underlying graph.
-Therefore our kernel is not necessarily defined by the underlying graph unlike the prior works\cite{kergraph1}, where the kernel matrix is an explicit function of graph adjacency/Laplacian matrix.
-This gives us flexibility in the choice of kernels across input observations.
-In several applications where input is lying over a graph jointly with the output, which corresponds to the graph signal recovery problem, our experiments show that our method performs better than those methods which exploit graph structure for input.
-Our approach performs reasonably well even when the fraction of the total nodes observed is $50\%$ or lesser.}
+{We propose a kernel regression method for graph signals that can handle scenarios where the input and the output may be entirely different physical quantities, or when the input is not a graph signal or is agnostic to a graph.
+For example, our method is applicable to the case when the hourly air pressure measurements over the cities in a country is taken as the input, and the predicted output is the temperature of those cities.
+(Such a real signal example is indeed demonstrated in the numerical experiments section.)
+This is possible because we treat the input variables without any graph constraints, or as being agnostic to a graph.
+The graph-awareness is employed only for the output: that the predicted output is a vector lying over a graph.
+Since we do not use kernels between the nodes of the underlying graph but only across the different observations of the graph signal, our kernel is not necessarily defined or dictated by the underlying graph.
+This is in contrast with the prior works where the kernel matrix is an explicit function of the graph adjacency matrix and the kernel is across the different nodes of the same graph.
+In several applications where the input is also a graph signal, experiments with real-world datasets show that our method performs better than those which exploit the graph structure in the input.}